yashverma8246/TicTakToe/README.md

-# This is the TicTakToe game made using simple html css and js.
+# This is the TicTakToe game made using simple HTML CSS and JS.